New Manager Overwhelm – Better Manage Workload as a New Manager

 - 9% less stressed by their workload

-The best news may be that the improved productivity and engagement levels did not come at the expense of customer service, as compared with the group that did not embrace the new workload management techniques.
+The best news may be that the improved productivity and employee engagement levels did not come at the expense of customer service, as compared with the group that did not embrace the new workload management techniques.

 The Bottom Line

-New managers can use these workload management techniques to better manage both their own workload and their team’s workload.
+New supervisors can use these workload management techniques to better manage both their own workload and their team’s workload.
 Almost nothing is worse than working for a boss who does not effectively prioritize workloads with and for their team.
 The proven workload management framework supports a disciplined, intentional use of time that can lessen stress, increase well-being, and boost productivity.

 To learn more about getting the most from your team as a new manager, download 3 Must-Have Ingredients of High Performing Teams for New Managers